Jalen Tolliver

-Jalen Tolliver (born December 30, 1995) is an American football wide receiver for the San Antonio Brahmas of the XFL.
-He played college football at Arkansas–Monticello, and was signed by the Arizona Cardinals as an undrafted free agent after the 2018 NFL Draft and played in three games in 2019.
+Jalen Tolliver (born December 30, 1995) is an American football wide receiver.
+He played college football at Arkansas–Monticello, and was signed by the Arizona Cardinals as an undrafted free agent after the 2018 NFL draft and played in three games in 2019.

 College career

 Tolliver played four seasons for the Boll Weevils.
 After catching 22 passes for 322 yards and 15 touchdowns as a freshman, Tolliver became a starter for the team going into his sophomore year and was named second-team All-Great American Conference (GAC) after recording 39 receptions for 781 yards and seven touchdowns.
 He led the conference in receptions (69), receiving yards (1,090), and receiving touchdowns (14) in his junior season and was named first-team All-GAC and an honorable mention All-American.
 As a senior, Tolliver had 67 receptions for 1,109 yards and led Division II with 16 touchdown receptions and was named a first-team All-GAC, the GAC Offensive Player of the Year and second-team All-America by the Associated Press.
 Over the course of his collegiate career he caught 192 passes for 3,168 yards and 39 touchdowns.